 The importance of sampling

-For example, you might be asking about a recent purchase experience, but if the people you invite to take part in the survey include ex-customers, prospective customers, or people who haven’t received their order yet, that part of your sample will find it impossible to respond and you may create a poor impression.
+For example, you might be asking about a recent purchase experience, but if the people you invite to take part in the survey include lapsed customers, people who haven't yet bought from you, or people who haven't received their order yet, that part of your sample will find it impossible to respond.

-If you are posting the survey on a website, does that website have the type of traffic you need?
-Also, it is usually important to know the survey response rate — that is, what percentage of the people who saw the survey actually participated.
+If you're posting the survey on a website, does that website have the type of traffic you need?
+Also, it is usually important to know the survey response rate - that is, what percentage of the people who saw the survey actually participated.

 The validity of the research results depends not only on the number of people who take part, but also how well those people represent the audience you are researching.
-Does your survey sample share the same characteristics (e.g. spread of age and occupations, mix of genders, products purchased) as the population it is intended to represent?
-For example, if you e-mailed your questionnaire to 100 men and 100 women and only get responses from women, then the results will not be representative.
+Does your survey sample broadly share the same characteristics (age, occupation, gender, products purchased) as the population it is intended to represent?

 Making sense of the findings